rcl-ssl/docs/portal/stand-alone.md

 ### Verifying the DNS TXT Record with Dig

 - You can test the DNS record in the [Dig site](https://toolbox.googleapps.com/apps/dig/).
-In the site add the name identified in the DNS Validation page; and select the **TXT** record.
+In the site, add the name identified in the DNS Validation page; and select the **TXT** record.
 The value for the record will be shown in the **TXT** section

 ![image](../images/portal/dig.PNG)

 - If you see the correct DNS TXT record and value, the test is successful

-- If the test is successful, click the Validate button.
+- If the test is successful, click the 'Validate' button.

 ### Certificate Creation

-- You will need to wait up to 10 mins to validate the site and install the certificate.
+- You will need to wait up to 10 mins to validate the site and create the certificate.
 When this is done, the SSL/TLS certificate will be displayed in the certificates list.

 ![image](../images/portal/certificate-ordered.PNG)